parisi18/AOC/README.md

 # COMPUTER ARCHITECTURE AND ORGANIZATION 🇺🇸

 Challenges in MIPS developed using the provided Code Test by UNIFESP and tested on the Judge for evaluation of the subject.
-Developed at UNIFESP - University Of São Paulo State.
+Developed at UNIFESP - Federal University Of São Paulo State.
 Classes taught by Prof. Dr. Denise Stringhini.